Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • clinical analysis of urine and blood;

-• a blood test for antistreptokinase.
+• blood test for antistreptokinase.

 Treatment

-Guard mode for carpal tunnel syndrome:
+Security mode for carpal tunnel syndrome:

 3. Apply cold for 2-3 minutes 2-3 times a day.

 The further treatment plan for carpal tunnel syndrome depends on the severity of its symptoms.
-If necessary, it is supplemented with therapy for the underlying disease causing compression of the median nerve (for example, rheumatoid arthritis, trauma, hypothyroidism, renal pathologies, diabetes mellitus, etc.).
+If necessary, it is supplemented by therapy for the underlying disease causing compression of the median nerve (for example, rheumatoid arthritis, trauma, hypothyroidism, renal pathologies, diabetes mellitus, etc.).

 Local treatment